gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 versions used `{{ic|SteamApps}}`{=mediawiki} instead, so ensure the name is fully lowercase.

-This error can also occur because of Steam runtime issues and may be fixed following the [#Finding missing runtime libraries](#Finding_missing_runtime_libraries "#Finding missing runtime libraries"){.wikilink} section or due to no space being left on the device.
+This error can also occur because of Steam runtime issues and may be fixed following the [#Finding missing runtime libraries](#Finding_missing_runtime_libraries "wikilink") section or due to no space being left on the device.
 For debugging purposes it might be useful to run Steam from the console and observe the log.

 ### Unusually slow download speed {#unusually_slow_download_speed}

-If your Steam (games, software...) download speed through the client is unusually slow, but browsing the Steam store and streaming videos is unaffected, installing a DNS cache program, such as [dnsmasq](dnsmasq "dnsmasq"){.wikilink} can help [1](https://steamcommunity.com/app/221410/discussions/2/616189106498372437/).
+If your Steam (games, software...) download speed through the client is unusually slow, but browsing the Steam store and streaming videos is unaffected, installing a DNS cache program, such as [dnsmasq](dnsmasq "wikilink") can help [1](https://steamcommunity.com/app/221410/discussions/2/616189106498372437/).

-Something else that might help would be disabling [IPv6](IPv6 "IPv6"){.wikilink}.
+Something else that might help would be disabling [IPv6](IPv6 "wikilink").
 See [2](https://github.com/ValveSoftware/steam-for-linux/issues/6126) for more information.

 Another potential fix is to disable HTTP2 [3](https://github.com/ValveSoftware/steam-for-linux/issues/10248) by creating